Predictive Analytics in Insurance – Top 6 Use Cases for 2023

 They tout that they can process claims faster and by using a chatbot, they’re able to provide customers with faster payouts.
 And Lemonade isn’t the only company using chatbots during the claims process.

-These chatbots are getting more sophisticated and can review the claim, verify policy details and pass it through an AI fraud detection algorithm before sending wire instructions to the bank to pay for the claim settlement.
+These chatbots are getting more sophisticated and can review the claim, verify policy details, and pass it through an AI fraud detection algorithm before sending wire instructions to the bank to pay for the claim settlement.
 This can help speed up processes and reduce human error.

-Other companies like Tractable offer machine vision software to help insurance agencies automate claims.
+Other companies, like Tractable, offer machine vision software to help insurance agencies automate claims.

 Insurance agents can upload images associated with a claim, such as a damaged car, and an estimate of what they think the appropriate payout is.
 The software then compares the image to a database of similar images and allows the agent to make smarter payout decisions.